paas-team-324/quota-management/README.md

   - __displayName__: display name for the cluster
   - __api__: full API URL for the remote cluster ("https://api-host:port")
   - __production__: boolean which tells the application whether the cluster is production
+  - __scheme__: name of the scheme to be used to manage quota on remote cluster
   - __token__: bearer token used to perform management on remote cluster

   In order to get the token, a service account with proper permissions must be created on that cluster.
 Run `oc create -f deploy/quota-management-serviceaccount.yaml` against the remote cluster to create it.
 Then retrieve the token using `oc sa get-token quota-manager -n default`.